-- 1. Check for complete taxpayer identification information, including correct name and address; - 2.
+- 1. Check for complete taxpayer identification information, including correct name and address: - 2.
 Check for Social Security Number (SSN) or Federal Employer Identification Number (FEIN).
-If a taxpayer neglects to provide a social security number, an attempt should be made to obtain it through the MOTAX screen; - 3.
+If a taxpayer neglects to provide a social security number, an attempt should be made to obtain it through the MOTAX screen; assistance can also be requested from staff in the Personal Property Branch; - 3.
 Verify that the property location has been given by street address or geographic location for the purpose of tax district identification; - 4.
 Verify current year filing status; prior year returns are omitted and should be sent to State Valuation (see #9); - 5.
 Record the proper tax district code and PVA account number;

-- 6. Verify all values have carried forward to summary page of return; - 7.
+- 6. Verify all values have carried forward to summary page of return; verify the taxpayer is using the correct form factors.
+Returns where factors are changed should be entered and a copy of the return forwarded to Frankfort along with reason return being sent; - 7.
 Compare prior year; if taxpayer misclassified inventory you can contact taxpayer and get corrected (i.e., motor vehicle inventory reported on line 31); - 8.
 Verify all computations for mathematical accuracy; - 9.
 If a return is received after May 15, date stamp it, record the district code, and mail it to the State Valuation Division, 501 High Street, Sta.
 32, Frankfort, KY 40601.